 - Breathe moist air from a hot shower or from a sink filled with hot water to help clear a stuffy nose.

-- Anti-influenza drugs or antivirals are available by prescription, but these must be started within 48 hours of the start of your symptoms.
+- Anti-influenza drugs or antivirals are available by prescription, but these must be started within 48 hours of the start of your symptoms to work best.
 These will shorten symptoms by about 3 days if given within 12 hours and by about 1.5 days if given within 2 days of the start of symptoms.

 - Non-prescription cough and cold medications are available for relief of influenza symptoms but these are not recommended for children less than 6 years of age.